-They say that authors shouldn’t bother readers with all the background research that goes into making a good story, and there's a lot of truth to the "Iceberg theory of writing," but my favorite parts of my favorite books have always been the afterwords that explain the relationship a story has to a real world historical event.
+They say that authors shouldn’t bother readers with all the background research that goes into making a good story.
+No matter what the "iceberg theory of writing" says, though, my favorite parts of my favorite books have always been the afterwords that explain the relationship a story has to a real world historical event.

 Most of what I know about the French Revolution and Napoleanic Wars comes from the Honor Harrington series.
 I hadn’t ever heard of the Zulu wars before I read the Confederation series by Tanya Huff.
 I wrote an entire article for Tor about science fiction stories that shed light on obscure history, because that's my passion.

 I started this newsletter in defiance of conventional wisdom.
 I believe the intersection of real life concepts and fantastical stories is interesting.
 Sure, lots of stuff I learn won't necessarily make it into my actual fiction writing, or even my non-fiction pieces, but is still too interesting to just trash — especially since it might be useful for other storytellers looking to break out of the Medieval European mold.